bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 34°
-- Fog
+- Cloudy
 - 98% humidity
-- 6 mph wind
+- 5 mph wind
 - 100% cloud cover
-- 41 AQI 🟩
+- 40 AQI 🟩
 - 0.26 inches of rain and 0.07 inches of snow in the past 24 hours
-- 4.18 inches of snow and 0.96 inches of rain expected in the next 72 hours
+- 3.64 inches of snow and 0.72 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>